OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 You can find more information about contextualization in the :ref:`vcenter Contextualization <vcenter_context>` section.

 After a VM Template is instantiated, the lifecycle of the resulting virtual machine (including creation of snapshots) can be controlled through OpenNebula.
+Also, all the operations available in the :ref:`vCenter Admin view <vcenter_view>` can be performed, including:

-Also, network management operations are present like the ability to attach/detach network interfaces.
+     - network management operations like the ability to attach/detach network interfaces
+     - capacity (CPU and MEMORY) resizing
+     - VNC connectivity

 .. _virtual_network_vcenter_usage: